-Dr Gemma Almond is a former elite athlete and swimmer who represented Great Britain at various competitions between 2008 and 2015.
-Her sporting highlights include a bronze medal at the European Championships in 2011 and two finals at the London 2012 Paralympic Games.
+Swansea University history graduate Gemma Almond is a former elite athlete and swimmer.
+She is the recipient of a bronze medal which she won at the European Championships in 2011 and she was in two finals at the London 2012 Paralympic Games.

 Gemma is now a tutor in Social and Cultural History at Swansea University where her primary research area is disability history.

 Enthusiasm for the Paralympics is definitely improving.
 What more needs to be done to increase audiences?

 I was honoured to be part of the London 2012 movement where I think a number of changes were made.

 The Paralympics get fantastic coverage now and Tokyo has seen Paralympic ticket demand equal the Olympics for the first time ever.